 Delayed plane?
 Flight canceled? >>Claim compensation now!<< For the flight

 delayed or canceled!
 You can be entitled to up to € 600.

 Bosnian Wand Airlines, an airline based in 2014 and based in Sarajevo International Airport, planned to launch more flights between Sarajevo and destinations in Europe from February 20: Amsterdam, Athens, Frankfurt, Malmo and Stockholm.

-But since Bosnian Wand Airlines does not hold a valid Air Operators Certificate (AOC), which should have been issued by the Civil Aviation Directorate of Bosnia and Herzegovina, its flights were to be operated under the "H3" code that it belongs to. operator Hermes Airlines.
+But as Bosnian Wand Airlines does not have a valid Air Operators Certificate (AOC), which should have been issued by the Civil Aviation Directorate of Bosnia and Herzegovina, its flights were to be operated under the code "H3" which belongs to Hermes Airlines.
 Hermes Airlines is a subsidiary of Air Méditerranée and is based in Athens.

-Bosnian Wand Airlines leased an Air Méditerranée Airbus A321-111 (F-GYAN / msn 535) and wanted to start operating charter flights from January 2015 and line flights.
-But he managed to operate a single flight, the one dedicated to the press, on the Sarajevo-Athens route.
+Bosnian Wand Airlines leased an Airbus A321-111 (F-GYAN / msn 535) from Air Méditerranée and wanted to start operating charter flights in January 2015 and scheduled flights.
+But he managed to operate only one flight, the one dedicated to the press, on the route Sarajevo - Athens.